abiosoft/caddy-inspect/README.md

 ### Enjoy

-Any HTTP request(s) made to a route containing the `inspect` keyword would pause the request and activate the dashboard.
+Any HTTP request(s) made to a route containing the `inspect` keyword would pause the request and activate the console.

 ## Caveats